 To make matters even more confusing, the FEMA maps, which indicate low-, moderate-, and high-risk areas of the nation, aren’t always current, or the folks using that information – like local government, property developers and potential homeowners – might not be using the most recent maps.

-“Flood insurance protects your ability to recover financially in the event of a flood,” Lunsford says.
+“Flood insurance protects your ability to recover financially in the event of a flood,” Scaturro says.
 “Very few of us could repair or replace our home without assistance from our insurance.
 I recommend you protect what is likely your greatest asset — your home — from loss.
 Flood insurance protects both your ability to live with a roof over your head and other financial goals that would likely suffer, like retirement.”

 FACT: Almost all flood insurance policies have a 30-day waiting period.